(A) Conflict with Revised Code

 (c) The provision shall not apply with respect to a conviction of an individual for any month beginning after the president of the United States grants a pardon with respect to the conduct which was the subject of the conviction.

-(C) Assistance group movement in penalty situations
+(C) What provisions apply to assistance group movement in penalty situations?

 (1) The following provisions apply to the penalties listed in paragraph (B)(3) of this rule: